Frequently Asked Questions

 No, the lumbar puncture and brain scan are not part of a standard AGEhIV study visit.

 However, a sub study has been performed within the AGEhIV Cohort Study to test the function of the brain and eyes.
-Approximately 103 HIV-positive participants from the AMC and 78 HIV-negative participants from the GGD participate in this study.
+Approximately 103 HIV-positive participants from the AMC and 78 HIV-negative participants from the GGD have participated in this study.
 They underwent a brain scan, extensive memory assessments, eye examinations, and a lumbar puncture.
-These study visits are mostly scheduled on a different day than the AGEhIV Cohort Study visits.
+This substudy has now been completed.